GPS Tour of Père Lachaise Cemetery

 Coming in 2018!

-Our GPS app will be released this summer—the perfect complement to our printed map/guide.
+Our GPS app will be released this fall—the perfect complement to our printed map/guide.
 Join our mailing list if you’d like to be alerted when it becomes available (see sign-up form in footer of this page).

 With this app, three different custom walking tours of Père Lachaise Cemetery can be viewed on your smartphone or tablet at home.
 The GPS function of the app is activated when you arrive at the cemetery in Paris.